kyuupichan/ieee754/docs/ieee754.rst

      Convert from a :class:`Fraction` object of the :mod:`fractions` module.

-  .. method:: unpack_value(raw, endianness='little')
+  .. method:: unpack_value(raw, endianness=None)

-     Convert from a packed binary encoding *raw* of a value of this format.  *endiannness* is the byte order of the encoding; valid values are 'little' and 'big'.
+     Convert from a packed binary encoding *raw* of a value of this format.  *endiannness* is the byte order of the encoding, valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.
 Conversion is necessarily exact so there is no *context* parameter.

   The following operations take operands of arbitrary binary formats, and deliver a result in this format.
 The *context* parameter controls the rounding and exception handling,